lsurco-t/So-long/README.md

 ## 📋 Project Overview

 **So_long** is a small graphical game where the player must collect all collectibles and reach the exit on a map defined in a `.ber` file.
-The project demonstrates file parsing, map validation, pathfinding, resource management, and basic graphics programming.
+The project focus on file parsing, map validation, pathfinding, resource management, and basic graphics programming.

 ---